Understanding your electricity bill

 Electricity rate plans: it's your choice!

-If you’re a residential or small business customer who pays Time-of-Use electricity prices, you can choose to switch to Tiered prices.
+If you’re a residential or small business customer who pays Time-of-Use (TOU) electricity prices, you can choose to switch to Tiered or Ultra-Low Overnight (ULO) prices.
+The ULO rates will be available starting November 1, 2023.

-With Time-of-Use, the price you pay depends on when you use electricity.
+With TOU and ULO, the price you pay depends on when you use electricity.
 With Tiered prices, you can use a certain amount of electricity each month at a lower price.
 Once that limit is exceeded, a higher price applies.

-If you want to continue paying Time-of-Use prices, no action is required.
-Utilities Kingston's electricity customers, who would like to switch to Tiered prices, can use our election form.
+If you want to continue paying TOU prices, no action is required.
+Utilities Kingston's electricity customers, who would like to switch to Tiered or ULO prices, can use our online election form or contact customer service at 613-546-1181.

-For more information on Time-of-Use and Tiered Pricing and tools to help you decide which price structure is right for you, please visit www.oeb.ca/choice.
+For more information on TOU, Tiered and ULO pricing and tools to help you decide which price structure is right for you, please visit www.oeb.ca/choice.

 Learn more about electricity rates